Public Health Agreement and Acknowledgement of Shared Responsibility and Risk

 - Students are required to adhere to physical distancing standards whenever feasible.
 This means staying at least six feet apart from each other in all possible settings.

-- (Updated Aug.
-27, 2020) Students are required to wear face coverings or masks that cover the mouth and nose in all indoor and outdoor areas on campus.
-Exceptions to the policy are (1) eating outdoors, when appropriate distance is maintained; (2) eating in designated indoor spaces, when appropriate distance is maintained; (3) students spending time in their own residence hall room; (4) working in private offices and when working alone in closed (or contained) spaces on campus.
+- Students are required to wear face coverings or masks that cover the mouth and nose in all indoor and outdoor areas on campus, which includes all classrooms, study spaces, and lounges.
+Exceptions to the policy are (1) eating outdoors, when appropriate distance is maintained; (2) eating in designated indoor spaces, when appropriate distance is maintained; (3) students spending time in their own residence hall room; (4) and when working in private offices on campus.

 - All informal student gatherings are limited in size to 10 or fewer individuals.
 This includes in on-campus residence halls, off-campus residences, and any other gathering places.
 Face coverings or masks must be worn at all times at any such gatherings as described above.

-- Students are not permitted to leave the state of Maine from arrival on campus through departure at Thanksgiving.
-Exceptions to this policy (e.g., medical needs or bereavement) can be requested by contacting Senior Associate Dean of Students Carl Steidel at email@example.com.
+- Students are not permitted to leave the state of Maine from arrival on campus through departure at the end of the semester.
+Exceptions to this policy (e.g., medical needs or bereavement) can be requested by contacting Senior Associate Dean of Students Carl Steidel at firstname.lastname@example.org.

 - Students are required to participate fully in population screen testing for COVID-19, contact tracing, and to self-monitor for symptoms for COVID-19.

 - Students will have access only to their own, assigned residence hall.
 Students will not have access to and may not enter residence halls other than their own.

 - Students are required to adhere to all dining policies regarding meal locations, timing of meals, face coverings, and physical distancing while eating.